-Scientific evidence shows that consistent aerobic and anaerobic exercise can help in preventing and/or alleviating depression.
+Scientific evidence shows that consistent aerobic and anaerobic exercise can help in prevent and/or alleviate depression.
 According to studies from the Archives of Internal Medicine and Harvard Medical School, “the effects of regular exercise can last longer than antidepressant medications”.

-In this article we will be highlighting different types of physical activities that can be included into a daily routine to help alleviate the symptoms of depression.
+In this article, we will be highlighting different types of physical activities that can be included in a daily routine to help alleviate the symptoms of depression.

 For this workout, you need to pick a program to watch on TV making sure to keep in the commercials.